nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Disclaimer: Despite the article text and knowledge that's contained within, I (Joseph Lee, the add-on author) do not work for NV Access nor Microsoft.

+Note: some of the features described may change as Windows 10 and NvDA development progresses.
+As of May 2018 revision, one or two features from upcoming NVDA 2018.2 release and recent Windows Insider Preview builds are documented for reference purposes.
+Also, when refering to Windows 10 updates, release ID (YYMM) is used instead of using marketing label unless specified (for example, Version 1709 instead of Fall Creators Update).

 Copyright: Microsoft Windows, Windows 10, Windows API, UI Automation, Microsoft Edge, Universal Windows Platform (UWP) and related technologies are copyright Microsoft Corporation.
 NVDA is copyright NV Access.
+Windows 10 App Essentials add-on is copyright 2015-2018 Joseph Lee and others, released under GPL 2.

 ## Introducing Windows 10

 Windows 10 is the "last major" version of Windows for the foreseeable future.
 It introduces a completely new way of keeping track of changes through Windows Insider Program and Windows as a Service (WaaS, a fancy term for continuous delivery), new application development framework, unification strategy in terms of user experience across devices and a new web browser.
 In addition, it features the return of an older style of Start menu, virtual desktops, Action Center to centralize notifications, a way to run command-line Linux utilities, and revamped Narrator that continues to receive refinements.

 Windows 10 made its maiden flight in October 2014.
-Back then, it was called Windows Technical Preview, and after several weeks, it was renamed to Windows Insider Program.
+Back then, it was called Windows Technical Preview, and after several weeks, it was renamed to Windows Insider Preview.
 Between October 2014 and July 2015 when Windows 10 Version 1507 (build 10240) shipped, more than five million users became Insiders, testing new builds and apps, submitting feedback and so on.

 I call the October 2014 preview (build 9841) a maiden flight for several reasons.
 First, this is the first time where Microsoft did show interest in user-level feedback.
 Although betas existed for earlier versions such as Windows 7 and 8.1, Windows 10 is the first attempt from Microsoft at connecting with users and taking comments seriously.
 Second, build 9841 (the first Insider Preview build) hailed the start of Windows as a Service, a completely different approach to upgrading Windows where Microsoft wanted to provide two things: continuous delivery and feedback loop, and a unified configuration that works well with most devices.
 There were setbacks, such as privacy concerns due to telemetry, but for the most part, Windows 10 was received positively.

 There is another, more personal reason for calling October 2014 release a maiden flight: I became one of the first Windows Insiders, and due to my work on NVDA, I have decided to make sure screen reader users were treated with respect.
 This included sending accessibility-related feedback, getting other screen reader users onboard as Insiders, and releasing NVDA try builds that resolved important issues for Windows Insiders.
 This culminated in the release of Windows 10 App Essentials add-on in November 2015 (in time for Windows 10 Version 1511/build 10586 release) that provided basic support for Insider Hub (now Feedback Hub) and other workarounds, which translated to superb user experience for NVDA users when it comes to using Windows 10 and various universal apps.
-My work on championing accessibility continues today, especially when it comes to making sure third-party universal apps are usable by many.
+My work on championing accessibility continues today, especially when it comes to making sure third-party universal apps are usable by many, supporting features such as Sets and so on.

 ## Purposes of Windows 10 App Essentials